minidmnv/aoc2022/README.md

 so day 1 will be directory 01 with two files underneath basic.ts and advanced.ts
 - There will be also input.txt file in each directory
 - Utils scripts will be placed in utils directory
-- Benchmarks :incoming_envelope:
+- Benchmarks for everyday solutions together (basic + advanced)

 * 📘 **src** - implementations
 * 📔 **assets** - various images, mainly
 * 📗 **tests** - tests for tasks
-*  📖 **benchamrks** - tasks benchmarks, one suite can have multiple benchmarks when there is more implementations for one task provided
+*  📖 **benchmarks** - tasks benchmarks, one suite can have multiple benchmarks when there is more implementations for one task provided

 ## 🧙 Wants more? 🧙